Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 A group of pictures made for a Pinterest pin for hiking in Madeira.

-There are no Levadas on this hike.
-Instead, there is the Praia de São Lourenço (beach) where you’ll be able to go for a nice refreshing swim in the ocean after your hike – if you’re daring enough.
+This hike will take you to the most eastern part of Madeira – all the way to the viewpoint, Ponta de São Lourenço.
+It will also take you to Praia de São Lourenço Beach, where you’ll be able to go for a nice refreshing swim in the ocean after your hike – if you’re brave enough to enter the cold water!

-Even though Madeira is known for its volcanic rock, the island is very lush and green and you’ll see that as you hike the Dragon’s Tail to the viewpoints along this trail.
-You’re in for an absolute treat with this one.
+Even though Madeira is known for its volcanic rock, the island is very lush and green, and you’ll see that as you hike the Dragon’s Tail to the viewpoints along this trail.

-Disclosure: This post contains affiliate links which means if you decide to use the links and make a valid purchase, we will receive a small commission at no additional cost to you.
-Thank you <3
+Disclaimer: This post contains affiliate links which means if you decide to use the links and make a valid purchase, we will receive a small commission at no additional cost to you.
+Thank you for your support!

 What to expect when hiking the Vereda da Ponta de São Lourenço